Arkiralor/overloaded_iterables/README.md

 ### 3. Stack

-- A non-datatype constrained, single-dimensional collection of values that follows the _first-in-last-out __(FiLo)___ principle for insertions and deletion i.e, insertions and deletions, bot will be made to the end of the sequence.
+- A non-datatype constrained, single-dimensional collection of values that follows the _first-in-last-out __(FiLo)___ principle for insertions and deletion i.e, insertions and deletions, both will be made to the end of the sequence.
 - Inherits solely from the `<OverloadedList>` class.

 ```python